-JICA SDGs position paper of September 12, 2016 states the three pillars of JICA's cooperation toward achieving the SDGs: namely, (1) JICA has been working for realizing "human security" and "quality growth" in order to contribute to peace, stability, and prosperity of the international community.
+JICA formulated the policy for all the 17 goals and committeed to contributing to achiving the SDGs.
+JICA SDGs position paper1 of September 12, 2016 states the three pillars of JICA's cooperation toward achieving the SDGs: namely, (1) JICA has been working for realizing "human security" and "quality growth" in order to contribute to peace, stability, and prosperity of the international community.
 The SDGs accelerate and promote this Japan's cooperation philosophy so that JICA will proactively contribute to achieving the SDGs through its leadership; (2) JICA will play a key role in achieving 10 goals [zero hunger, health, education, water/sanitation, energy, economic growth, industry/infrastructure, sustainable cities, climate actions, forests/biodiversity] of the 17 SDGs making use of Japan's own experience in socio-economic development of Japan and in development cooperation for the international community; and (3) JICA will ensure the impact of cooperation on the SDGs by utilizing Japan's own knowledge, introducing innovations and collaborating with local and international partners in order to accelerate the achievement of the SDGs.